k2view-academy/K2View-Academy/articles/39_fabric_catalog/98_centralized_catalog_setup.md

 ### Overview

-Starting from V8.2, it is possible to configure one centralized Catalog for multiple Fabric instances.

-This is useful when, for example, several users need to work on the same project in parallel.
-Working on separate Fabric instance, the users can define different Catalog settings (e.g. different regular expressions for data classification) and run the Discovery independently from one another, on different data sources.
+Starting from V8.2, you can now configure a centralized Catalog for multiple Fabric instances, offering significant advantages for collaborative projects.
+This setup is particularly useful when multiple users need to work on the same project simultaneously.
+By operating on separate Fabric instances, users can define different Catalog settings—such as unique regular expressions for data classification—and run Discovery processes independently, each accessing distinct data sources.

-Since all Fabric instances are pointing to a single Neo4j GraphDB, each user can view the combined Catalog.

-In addition, some of the Fabric instances can be connected to the Catalog in a read-only mode: they will be able to view the Catalog tree but would not be able to run the Discovery job or perform any manual overrides.
-Having only read-only permissions in the Neo4j, these users would still be able to update the Catalog Settings and create an artifact in the Fabric instance.
+All Fabric instances are linked to a single Neo4j GraphDB, allowing users to view the combined Catalog.
+Moreover, certain Fabric instances can be configured to connect to the Catalog in a read-only mode.
+In this mode, users can browse the Catalog tree but cannot initiate Discovery jobs or perform manual overrides.
+Despite having only read-only permissions in Neo4j, these users can still update Catalog settings and create artifacts within their Fabric instance.

 ![](images/central_arc.png)